 Will and Going to Worksheets

 Will vs going to exercises: here’s where you can find them!
-If you use an ESL textbook, you might find that there simply isn’t enough practice of this important concept.
+If you use an ESL textbook, you might find that there simply isn’t enough practice in this important concept.
 Or, if you use no books, then you’ll of course want to use some future tense worksheets to help your students solidify their knowledge.
 Here are some of our top recommendations:

 ESL Future Tense Lesson Plans